 - Getting lost on familiar routes

 - Falling for similar financial scams multiple times

 If you or a loved one experiences some of the above situations, the first step is to see a primary care doctor or a geriatric physician.
-That physician will typically do a short cognitive screening test before deciding whether to refer you to a specialist for more extensive memory testing.
+That physician will typically do a short cognitive screening test before deciding whether to refer you to a specialist for more extensive memory and/or dementia testing.

 A common test called the Mini Cog includes comprehension and recall.
 The patient is asked to draw a circle for a clock and to place the hands to reflect a specific time, such as 10 minutes after eleven.
 For recall, the physician asks the patient to remember three unrelated words, such as chair, pineapple, and dust.
 Later, during the exam, the physician will ask for those words to be recalled.

 The Mini-Mental State Exam, MMSE, is another commonly used assessment.
 It is a quick way to evaluate language function, attention, speed of processing, visual and visual-spatial contexts, and executive function.
 The test takes about 10 minutes.
 Like the Mini Cog, the MMSE does not diagnose a specific underlying disease, but it can indicate if there are cognitive problems that warrant further investigation.

 The MMSE consists of a series of questions and tests.
 For example:

 - Orientation: What is today’s date and season?

 - Attention and calculation: Count backwards from 100 by 7s.